craigbuckler/oldclink/src/pages/apartment-2-flat/#index.md

 > My dream place - I could live here forever!
 <cite>M Payne, Wells</cite>

-The Flat is a modern two-bedroom first floor apartment ideal for families or sharing with friends.
-It sleeps four people but can be adapted for six.
+The Flat is a comfortable two-bedroom self-catering holiday apartment ideal for families or sharing with friends.
+The accommodation sleeps four people but can be adapted for six.

 <figure>